 Deaf Services

-Individuals who use sign language are served by a Rehabilitation Counselor for the Deaf.
+Individuals who use sign language are served by a Rehabilitation Counselor for the Deaf (RCD).
 There are Rehabilitation Counselors for the Deaf statewide to provide services.

 Examples of specialized services are: